-Cogeneration solutions from INNIO are designed to generate both heat and power allowing to increase overall plant efficiency up to 90% and even more.
+Cogeneration or CHP (Combined Heat and Power) solutions from INNIO are designed to generate both heat and power allowing to increase overall plant efficiency up to 90% and even more.

 INNIO's Jenbacher CHP systems use the waste heat created during an engine’s operation to generate overall plant efficiencies of more than 90%.
 This efficient and economical method of energy conversion achieves primary energy savings of roughly 40% by using a gas engine cogeneration system instead of separate power and heat generation equipment.
 Transportation and distribution losses also are reduced or eliminated as the decentralized energy supply is aligned where it is needed.

 *Based on IEA ’16 electricity production figures for EU-28 and EIA ‘17 average power plant heat rate references

 INNIO CHP solutions are used by our customers across the globe, powering applications in variety of economy segments, for example - industrial manufacturing, commercial, municipal applications, greenhouses and many more.